mindustry-antigrief/mindustry-client/README.md

 ## Building

 Bleeding-edge builds are generated automatically for every commit.
-You can see them [here](https://github.com/Anuken/MindustryBuilds/releases).
+You can see them [here](https://github.com/mindustry-antigrief/mindustry-client-v6-builds/releases/latest).

 If you'd rather compile on your own, follow these instructions.
-First, make sure you have [JDK 14](https://adoptopenjdk.net/) installed.
+First, make sure you have [JDK 15](https://adoptopenjdk.net/)(will require digging into openjdk archive(at least until this uses jdk 16)) installed.
 Open a terminal in the root directory, `cd` to the Mindustry folder and run the following commands:

 ### Windows